filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 To enforce stricter security, you can enable strict authorization mode using [`strictAuthorization()`](../docs/4.x/panel-configuration#strict-authorization-mode).
 This will throw an exception if a policy or method is missing, ensuring all access is explicitly defined.

+### Email change verification

+When using the `profile()` feature with [`emailChangeVerification()`](../docs/4.x/users/overview#email-change-verification), users must verify their new email address before it becomes active.
+A verification link is sent to the new email (valid for 60 minutes), and the address won't update in the database until it's clicked.
+For added security, a cancellation link is also sent to the user's old email to block unauthorized changes.

 ### Customizing error notifications

 You can now customize how [error messages appear](../docs/4.x/panel-configuration#configuring-error-notifications) in your Filament panel.